chakripavankumar/AI-Cohort/README.md

     13.create a new searchbar component ->import an icon from lucid& input component from shadcn react and add inpuit tag with basuic tailwind init
     14.place this component in the rootpage ->app/root/routes->page.tsx(it is a server component)
     15. [debounceing]
-      create a new hook -> use-debounce using settimeout of 500 milli seconds
+      create a new hook -> use-debounce using settimeout of 500 milli seconds which internally uses  usestete for updating the value and useeffect for that 500 ms timeout

  [category ]